reachaadrika/reachaadrika/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on...
+- 🔭 I’m currently working on...React and related technologies

 - 🌱 I’m currently learning ...
 Getting my hands dirty with Javascript ,Python and other related technologies.